symfony/symfony-docs/reference/constraints/Size.rst

     .. code-block:: yaml

         # src/Acme/EventBundle/Resources/config/validation.yml
-        Acme\EventBundle\Entity\Height:
+        Acme\EventBundle\Entity\Participant:
             properties:
                 height:
+                    - Size:
+                        min: 120
+                        max: 180
-                    - Size: { min: 120, max: 180, minMessage: You must be at least 120cm tall to enter, maxMessage: You cannot be taller than 180cm to enter }
+                        minMessage: You must be at least 120cm tall to enter
+                        maxMessage: You cannot be taller than 180cm to enter

     .. code-block:: php-annotations